ivaleraM/GLFM/README.md

 </p>

 where every attribute of in the observation matrix might correspond to a continuous or discrete variable, and f() is a transformation function that maps the real numbers to the observation space of each attribute.
-The GLFM accounts for the following types of variables:
+The GLFM accounts for the following types of data:

 • Continuous variables:
 	1. Real-valued, i.e., the attribute takes values in the real line.